 In general, full-time equivalent student (FTES) counts in California community college systems are typically influenced by employment cycles and tuition rates, the latter of which are set by the state.
 West Kern CCD, however, is somewhat insulated from employment cycles affecting its FTES because, when the economy is doing well and the district's large petrochemical companies are hiring, the employers usually seek education and training opportunities provided by the college for its employees.
 And, similar to other community colleges and institutes of higher learning, there is also a demand for enrollment when the economy is in a downturn and unemployment rates are high.
-Although the 2022 FTES declined from 2021 FTES, the pandemic has proven a challenge statewide for the entire Community College system.
+Although the 2023 FTES declined from 2022 FTES, the pandemic has proven a challenge statewide for the entire Community College system.
 Management is continuing to monitor the state of the District's FTES funding level on a regular basis to address any potential funding concerns immediately.
 Continuing to improve budgetary modeling and forecasting methods along with a positive economic climate, the College remains committed to responding to increasing course demands by offering additional classes and educational options.
+Our forecasting models show a possibility of falling into stability funding.
+This will allow us to keep current funding levels but will not allow us to accumulate annual COLA adjustments to our funding level.

 Although the impacts of the COVID-19 pandemic are yet to be determined, the District's fiscal outlook currently reflects stability within the educational industry.
-With the implementation of the state's student centered funding formula, the focus has shifted from solely a FTES emphasis approach in the funding calculation, to an increased emphasis on student demographics and performance (although FTES will still be the greatest factor of the calculation).
+With the implementation of the state's student-centered funding formula, the focus has shifted from solely a FTES emphasis approach in the funding calculation, to an increased emphasis on student demographics and performance (although FTES will still be the greatest factor of the calculation).
 Given the District's demographics, the district is expected to benefit from the change in the funding formula.
 While FTES levels are less significant to the funding formula, it still constitutes an essential part of the equation and the District expects to continue to monitor these trends for potential impacts.
 Furthermore, the near-term funding outlook for CCDs remains positive with recent increases to funding for higher education within the state.
 As a result of the positive state funding and continued support to provide free education, we believe enrollment and state funding in future years should demonstrate stable growth even in a time of slight FTES decline given the student success metrics remain steady.